thomasgreenacre/Project-2/README.md

 #### Feature Correlation Heatmap
 > This visual shows the correlation between all of the features (numeric and categorical) in the data set.

+> Takeaway: some manufactueres have a lot more volume (data points) than others; potential to limit the ML Model to only the most popular selling car manufacturers for better predictability given amount of data available
 >
 > Key Insights:
   >- Top 3 Target (Price) -> Feature Correlations: Manufacturer (0.36), Category (0.30), Fuel Type (0.31)